starrlab/rcs-database/README.md

 #### Structure of code and main functions:
-ç - This is the main function that can run (on periodic basis) and calls all subfunctions listed below:
+This is the main function that can run (on periodic basis) and calls all subfunctions listed below:

 * `move_and_delete_folders` - Move data from all patient folders to patient data.
 Note that as new patients are added this must be adjusted in two locations (so new folders are searched):